Tencent/mars/README.md

     mars::stn::SetLonglinkSvrAddr(ipAddress,ports);
 }

+- (void)reportEvent_OnForeground:(BOOL)isForeground {
+    mars::baseevent::OnForeground(isForground);
+}

 - (void)makesureLongLinkConnect {
     mars::stn::MakesureLonglinkConnected();
 }
 ```

 Firstly, you should call the setCalBack interface, and secondly, the Mars.init.
 Then, to initialize the Mars, there is to need to strictly follow the orders of the four commands.
-Finally, after Mars are initialized, the makesureLongLinkConnect can be called.
+Finally, after Mars are initialized, onForeground and makesureLongLinkConnect can be called.

 If you want to destroy STN or exit App: